ajdawson/eofs/doc/index.rst

 Getting started
 ---------------

-`eofs` provides various interfaces for EOF analysis: a *standard* interface for analysing data contained in either `numpy` arrays or `dask` arrays, suitable for any data set; and meta-data interfaces suitable for analysing data read from self-describing files, using the `cdms2`, `iris`, or `xarray` packages.
+`eofs` provides various interfaces for EOF analysis: a *standard* interface for analysing data contained in either `numpy` arrays or `dask` arrays, suitable for any data set; and meta-data interfaces suitable for analysing data read from self-describing files, using the `iris` or `xarray` packages.
 All the interfaces support the same set of operations.

 Regardless of which interface you use, the basic usage is the same.